ahives/HareDu3/docs/topic-permissions-create.md

 # Create Topic Permissions

-The Broker API allows you to create a topic permission on the RabbitMQ broker.
+The Broker API allows you to create topic permissions on the RabbitMQ broker.
 To do so is pretty simple with HareDu 3.
 You can do it yourself or the DI way.

 **Do It Yourself**